 digikam photo editor linux

-It has support for albums, sub-albums, tags, comments, metadata, sorting, etc. You can also import photos not only from USB drives and digital cameras but also from online sources such as Facebook.
-It also lets you export your images to these online sources and also convert images between different formats.
+It supports albums, sub-albums, tags, comments, metadata, sorting, etc. You can also import photos from USB drives, digital cameras, and online sources.
+It also lets you export your images to these online sources and convert images between different formats.
 It can get a little overwhelming at first because digiKam tries to show as much as it can upfront.
 You can notice options and menus along every border.
-If you are patient enough digiKam is one of the most advanced photo management software you’ll use… or not use.
+If you are patient enough digiKam is one of the most advanced photo management software.

 sudo apt-get install digikam